stijn-vergauwen/avian_first_person_shooter_test/Project notes.md

 - The in-game world should have interactable elements to test out weapons, like shooting targets and obstacles to move around.

+## Code Refactoring & Improvements
+- Pretty sure SetDesiredMovement gets fired every update, it should only fire when input has changed compared to previous tick

 ## Backlog
 - Setup character
 - Add basic movement